 Selwood Housing Group do not own any properties that are higher than four storeys and none of our properties have aluminium composite material (ACM) cladding which was the type of cladding on Grenfell Tower.

 We need to work together to make sure you and your home stay safe.
-We will: